 Surely, you’ll still need the help of developers; but the task is so simple that they’ll actually spend no time or effort.

-You’ll also be able to add our search module into an existing App, and get up to 70% from our profits — not only for 30 days, like with our web version, but forever!
+You’ll also be able to add our search module into an existing App, and get up 50% of the income Aviasales receives from agencies and airlines.

 Way to success